June 14, 2021

 From there I rode west a little longer, dropped off the bluffs to go through Big Springs, past the South Platte Pony Express Station marker (where a donkey across the road yelled at me until I left), and eventually into Julesburg.

-One funny thing about Julesburg: the present location is the fourth.
-The first location (where Jules shot Slade) is south of the Platte River, and raiding Lakota and Cheyenne burned it down in 1865; it was rebuilt a couple of miles away, but died when the railroad tracks were laid north of the Platte; the town moved to the railroad and was a tent city of the Hell-on-Wheels kind until the leading edge of railroad construction moved further west; the forth and current town sprang up at the intersection of the transcontinental railroad and the Denver branch of the Union Pacific Railroad.
+One funny thing about Julesburg: the present location is the town’s fourth.
+The first location (where Jules shot Slade) is south of the Platte River; raiding Lakota and Cheyenne burned it down in 1865.
+It was rebuilt a couple of miles away, but died when the railroad tracks were laid north of the Platte.
+The town moved to the railroad and was a tent city of the Hell-on-Wheels kind until the leading edge of railroad construction moved further west.
+The forth and current town sprang up at the intersection of the transcontinental railroad and the Denver branch of the Union Pacific Railroad.

 Anyway, I rolled into town about 1pm, and I couldn’t check in until 2.
-So I went to the town diner and had lunch (which was breakfast), drank too much coffee, then had peach pie a la mode to finish the meal off.
+So I went to D&J Cafe and had lunch (killer pancakes and eggs), drank way too much coffee, then had peach pie a la mode to finish the meal off.

 I swear I have never eaten so much in my life.

 Getting off the bike to go into the diner, my shorts hung up on my saddle.
-I assumed they had sagged a little, maybe peen pushed down by my backpack.
-When I got to the hotel I found out that the seam had ripped out.
+I assumed they had sagged a little, had maybe been pushed down by my backpack.
+When I got to the Holiday Motel, where I was staying for the night, I found out that the seam had ripped out.
 These are the nicer Patagonias, with taped seams, and it seems the tape just gave up the ghost.
 Forty-five minutes on the phone with Patagonia to explain that, No, I can’t mail them in to you right now and wait for a new pair, and we finally arranged to have them sent overnight.
 Missed the drop time, so that means Wednesday.
 Some more calls to figure out where I’ll be Wednesday . . .
 Most of my afternoon, when I should be resting, eaten up by logistics.

-This motel, the Holiday Motel in Julesburg, has been in one family for two generations.
+This motel, the Holiday Motel on the western edge of Julesburg, has been in one family for two generations.
 It’s old school, but very clean, very neat.
 The owner/manager, Susan, asked about my itinerary for tomorrow and suggested I go see the local sites tonight and take a more direct route to beat the heat.
 Sounded good, so after getting done with all my phone calls, I jumped on my bike–without the trailer! – and rode all over.
-I ended up putting in another 10 miles looking at sites that are hardly worth looking at but which would have slowed my departure because I’m here and I would pass them tomorrow and feel I need t stop and take a picture, all while the sun and temperature climb.
+I ended up putting in another 10 miles looking at sites that are hardly worth looking at but which would have slowed my departure because I’m here and I would pass them tomorrow and would feel I needed to stop and take pictures, all while the sun and temperature climbed.